rhysbeynon/j3D/j3D_manual.md

 1. **Follow naming conventions**: Use the established naming patterns for consistency.
 2. **Document with JavaDoc**: Add JavaDoc comments to describe classes, methods, and parameters.

+### Player Implementation

+1. **Use the Player class for first-person games**: The Player class provides a complete character controller with physics-based movement.
+2. **Scale movement by delta time**: Use the provided update method with proper delta time to ensure consistent movement across different frame rates.
+3. **Use free camera mode for development**: Toggle free camera mode during development to easily navigate and debug scenes.
+4. **Customize physics parameters**: Modify player constants to adjust movement feel (inertia, maximum velocity, etc.)

 ## Future Development

 The j3D engine has several planned areas for future enhancement: